Who is HealthCarePlus?

 HealthCarePlus is the first accredited Living Wage Employer in the insurance sector.
 Click here to view the Media Release.

-Like all licensed insurance companies in New Zealand, The Education Benevolent Society Incorporated's is required to meet the Solvency Standard set by the Reserve Bank of New Zealand.
+Like all licensed insurance companies in New Zealand, Union Medical Benefits Society Ltd (UniMed) is required to meet the Solvency Standard set by the Reserve Bank of New Zealand.

 What is a Solvency Standard?

 A Solvency Standard sets out the minimum amount of capital an insurance company is required to hold in order to meet its long-term projected liabilities under adverse conditions.
 These liabilities include insurance claims that the company is expected to pay to its customers in the future.